kowey/traces-through-time/README.md

 ## Annotation

 * annotation-to-json.py - convert manual annotation to json
-* print-matches - just dump out occurrences from json dir
+* print-matches.py - just dump out occurrences from json dir

 ## See also